erizov/Professor/semester_4/lecture_17_performance/rate_limiting/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems

 ### Short Description

-A technique for controlling the rate of requests sent or received by a network interface controller to prevent abuse and ensure fair resource usage.
-Solves problems like API abuse, DDoS protection, and resource exhaustion.
+A algorithm for controlling the rate of requests sent or received by a network interface controller to prevent abuse and ensure fair resource usage.
+Addresses API abuse, DDoS protection, and resource exhaustion.
 Example: Limiting API calls to 100 requests per minute per user to prevent system overload.
-Works by tracking request counts per identifier and rejecting requests that exceed thresholds.
+Operates by tracking request counts per identifier and rejecting requests that exceed thresholds.

 **Key Characteristics:**
 - **Time Complexity**: Varies